katrinleinweber/v0dro.github.io/source/_posts/2014-11-25-data-analysis-in-ruby-basic-data-manipulation-and-plotting.markdown

 * This was but a very small subset of the capabilities of daru.
 Go through the [documentation](https://rubygems.org/gems/daru) for more methods of analysing your data with daru.
 * You can find all the above examples implemented in [this notebook](http://nbviewer.ipython.org/github/v0dro/daru/blob/master/notebooks/intro_with_music_data_.ipynb).
-* Contribute to daru over [github](https://github.com/v0dro/daru).
+* Contribute to daru on [github](https://github.com/v0dro/daru).
 Any contributions will be greatly appreciated!
 * Many thanks to [last.fm](http://www.last.fm/) for providing the data.
-* The next blog post in this series, elaborating on the next release of daru. --add link
+* Check out the [next blog post in this series](/blog/2015/02/24/data-analysis-in-ruby-part-2/), elaborating on the next release of daru.